-- Medication: Always bring more than you think you’ll need to account for any unforeseen circumstances, such as layovers or delays.
+- Medication: Always bring more medication than you think you’ll need to account for any unforeseen circumstances, such as layovers or delays.

-To avoid arthritis inflammation, try these tips:
+To avoid arthritis exacerbations, try these tips:

 As you board, ask the staff where key facilities are located, especially the nearest restroom.
 As with an airplane, inform staff members if you may need extra assistance.

-- If ground-level rooms are available.
+- availability of ground-level rooms

-- If there are heated pools available for relaxation.
+- heated pools available for relaxation

-- If they provide shuttles to and from the airport.
+- shuttles to and from the airport